 A home test kit is available for hepatitis C (HCV).
 The kit contains a sharp device (lancet) that you use to take a small sample of blood from your fingertip.
 The blood sample is then placed on a piece of collection paper and mailed in a prepaid envelope to a lab for testing.
 Results are ready in 10 days.
 You'll get an ID number to use when calling a toll-free number to obtain confidential results.
 If the results of the test are positive, it's important for you to make an appointment with your doctor to confirm the test results, find out the amount of damage to your liver, and see if antiviral therapy is an option.

 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.

 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.

 Results of hepatitis C virus (HCV) testing that show no infection are called negative.
 This means that no antibodies against HCV and no HCV genetic material was found.
 Results are usually ready in 5 to 7 days.

 No hepatitis C genetic material (RNA) is found.

 Hepatitis C antibodies are found.
-A test to detect HCV RNA is needed to determine whether the infection is current or occurred in the past.
-If HCV RNA is found, genotyping can determine which strain of HCV is causing the infection.
+A test to detect HCV RNA is needed to find out if the infection is current or if it occurred in the past.
+If HCV RNA is found, genotyping can find out which strain of HCV is causing the infection.

-Hepatitis C RNA is detected.
+Hepatitis C RNA is found.
 This result means a current hepatitis C virus infection.